archethic-foundation/archethic-docs/docs/FAQ/bridge-2-ways.md

 ### How does Archethic's cross-chain verification work?
 Archethic's cross-chain verification enhances atomic swaps by allowing data retrieval outside of the blockchain.
 This makes the process fully decentralized and strengthens the security model.
 Archethic's nodes can verify transaction status on other chains, like EVM blockchains, establishing a strong consensus on the status of a swap.

-### What is the Safety Module in Archethic's bridge?
-The Safety Module in Archethic's bridge is a reserve of tokens designed to mitigate risks associated with asset bridging.
-It addresses potential deficiencies and disruptions in bridge operations by providing a token reserve that matches the amount in each pool at launch.
-This module is funded by fees from transfers and is managed by a multisignature wallet governed by the bridge's governance.

 ## Specifics of Bridging